 Put together your interview toolkit

 Don’t leave bag-packing to the last minute.
-Prepare your interview toolkit the night before the big day:
+Prepare your interview toolkit the night before:

 - Tissues or a handkerchief